neutrino2306/The-Sheepology/README.md

 ## Why Sheep?

-Liszt’s father Adam Liszt()was literally a shepherd.

-In his diaries, Liszt described himself as having an “extremely sheeplike character.”
+From the beginning, Liszt’s father Adam Liszt (1776–1827) was employed as an Ovium rationista (shepherd).

+Therefore, Liszt later wrote in his diary:
+> "In my childhood, I saw tens of **thousands of sheep**.
+This may be due to my extremely **sheeplike character**."

-In letters, Liszt often referred to himself as “the very docile sheep of your valley” or even signed off as “Your old sheep, FL.”
+In his letters, he often referred to himself as a sheep (see the following excerpts from different letters):
+> FL has no such ambitions and would be very happy if you would be willing to consider him as the very docile sheep of your valley.
+> M. FL will try to follow the recommendation of the most illustrious Olgh, and will do all he can to become as "gentil" as a little sheep.

+He even signed his letters as "**Your old sheep, FL**."

-Princess de Sayn nicknamed him Bon Besson (B.B.), literally “lamb twin.”
+Princess de Sayn nicknamed him **Bon Besson**, literally "**lamb twin**", and Liszt often signed his letters as **B.B**.

-Friends often use “sheepishly” to describe his demeanor.
+One learns with a certain amusement of the rebuke administered to him at the first philosophy class, to which he turned up late.
+"Gentlemen, you will kindly be here punctually at the start of each lesson," the lecturer said.
+Professor Choisy, remarked reprovingly, as he bestowed a severe look upon the errant and unknown newcomer. **Sheepishly**, Liszt bowed his apologies.

-He was born in 1811, the Year of the Sheep in the Chinese zodiac.
+Last but not least, he was born in 1811, the Year of the Sheep in the Chinese zodiac.

 In conclusion, Liszt was — quite literally and figuratively — a sheep.